 “Compromising Positions” is her second authored book, following 2014’s “Righteous Rhetoric: Sex, Speech, and the Politics of Concerned Women for America,” which identified aggressive and fear-mongering rhetoric as a main source of power for politically-conservative women’s groups.
 She also recently served as lead editor for “Constructing “Data” in Religious Studies: Examining the Architecture of the Academy,” a collection of essays presented at the 2017 North American Association for the Study of Religion (NAASR) Annual Meeting.

 Dorrough Smith is scheduled to present at the 2019 NAASR Annual Meeting on November 22 in San Diego, where her paper, “Teaching the Field” will be discussed in forum.

 “Religious studies programs like we have at Avila are committed to the social and cultural study of religion, with less emphasis on confessional or theological study,” Smith said.
 “With NAASR, our aim is to look at the historical and social factors that make religion, religion.
 We discuss method and theory – how are we teaching religion, what biases are we bringing into the classroom and what baggage do researchers bring to their studies?”

 For more information and to order “Compromising Positions: Sex Scandals, Politics, and American Christianity,” please click here.
-For information about Avila’s Department of Women’s and Gender Studies, visit its homepage here.
+Visit Avila’s Women’s and Gender Studies program for more information.